Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 Global finance operates inside a sensitive stability of dangers and rewards, in which every transaction consists of implications for prosperity or loss.
 In any such dynamic environment, making informed choices is paramount.
 Whether it's an individual coping with personal investments, a business optimizing economic techniques, or a monetary organization securing assets, the precision of evaluation and vigilance against fraud is paramount.
 The Financial Analysis and Fraud Detection AI Project stands at the vanguard of innovation, uniting superior algorithms and records-pushed insights to redefine how monetary operations are accomplished.

 ## Problem definition

-The challenges of accurate financial analysis and the enduring threat of fraud pose significant hurdles in the world of finance, which is characterized by quick technological transactions.
-Traditional methods of financial analysis struggle to handle the complexities of modern financial systems while evolving fraudulent tactics demand a proactive response.
-These challenges highlight the necessity of an advanced solution leveraging Artificial Intelligence
+## what is the problem

+In the realm of finance, characterized by swift technological transactions, the challenges of accurate financial analysis and the persistent specter of fraud pose significant hurdles.
+Traditional methods of financial analysis struggle to cope with the complexities of modern financial systems, while evolving fraudulent tactics demand a proactive response.
+For the past years, most financial aid institution have been paying double the funds.
+This is due to non-existing students and underserving students.
+First case is that the university has 100 000 students who are in need of financial aid (NSFAS) funding.
+Instead of sending the correct list to financial aid (NSFAS), the university sends 200 000.
+This means the NSFAS ends up using double the funds monthly paying for non-existing students or undeserving students.
+There is a high rate of crime in the financial aid institutions.
+For example, NSFAS found that it lost R5bn by funding over 40 000 undeserving applicants between 2018 and 2021 (NSFAS Annual Report).
+Those funds have not been recovered today.
+The problems are perpetrators using fake identity numbers and the system not picking the funding is for the undeserving applicants.
+This form of financial fraud can be likened to an electronic heist, with perpetrators utilizing tactics such as cloning or skimming of students' identity numbers.
+In some instances, fraudsters go to the extent of creating fake identity numbers to apply for financial assistance, effectively robbing these financial aid institutions.
+For uninformed institutions, it is difficult to detect.
+Fraudsters in our problem is the students using fake ids or university management sending the wrong list deliberately.
+As we know that funding comes from the NSFAS to the university and the university pay students.
+In addition, another critical problem is slow responsiveness when it comes to fraudulent activities.
+For example if people collect funds from the institution using fake identity numbers, the institution may take years without knowing anything due to human error or wrongfully inputting the data.
+Financial Agencies are drowning in data, collecting terabytes of it each day.
+AI and ML’s primary use is data management, specifically making large amounts of data searchable, filterable and retrievable in real-time.

 ## Vision